georgezzeng/green-stormwater-infrastructure/README.md

 This project is developed using the SeaSketch Geoprocessing Framework to create geoprocessing functions, report clients, and UI components.

+# Goals for this project

+1) Design Fields to quantify the benefits and costs of green infrastructure practices and associate them with point, line, and polygon features for sketching.
+2) Dashboards to visualize progress towards meeting community stormwater capture goals while meeting budgets.
+3) Scenarios allowing sketching of alternative green infrastructure approaches.
+4) Study Areas to compare the benefits of green infrastructure scenarios across scales from sites to watersheds.

 ## Table of Contents

 - [Overview](#overview)